Login or Register to make a submission.

 General Submission Policy

-Authors are invited to submit original research articles that align with the aims and scope of this journal.
-All manuscripts must be written in English or Indonesian using academic and formal language, adhering strictly to the journal’s template and formatting guidelines.
-Articles submitted to this journal must be original works that have not been published or submitted elsewhere.
+Authors are invited to submit original research articles and systematic literature reviews that align with the aims and scope of Primary Education Insight.
+Manuscripts may be submitted in English or Indonesian at the initial submission stage, using clear, academic, and formal language, and must strictly follow the journal’s official template and formatting guidelines.

-All submissions will be initially assessed by an editor to determine whether they meet the editorial scope, thematic fit, and quality standards of the journal.
-Manuscripts that pass this preliminary evaluation will be sent for double-blind peer review.
-Submissions that do not meet the journal's minimum quality or formatting requirements may be desk rejected without external review.
+All submissions undergo an initial editorial screening to assess their relevance to the journal’s scope, thematic alignment, originality, and basic quality standards.
+Manuscripts that pass this stage will be reviewed through a double-blind peer-review process.
+Submissions that do not meet minimum quality, ethical, or formatting requirements may be desk rejected without external review.

 Word Count Requirements: